ChrisK91/chrisk91.github.io/content/post/2018-10-05-ECG-Visualizer.md

 ---
-blurb: I've created a small webapp to visualize, how the angle of the main electrical axis influences the three main leads I, II and III.
+summary: I've created a small webapp to visualize, how the angle of the main electrical axis influences the three main leads I, II and III.
 comments: true
 date: "2018-10-05T00:00:00Z"